-Practical, good-looking and decent to drive
+Practical, good-looking, decent to drive

 What is it?

 Petrol engines include a teeny 999cc three-cylinder turbocharged unit and a 1.5-litre four-pot that can be had with either 128bhp or 148bhp.
 A 6spd manual gearbox is standard fitment, but all petrol engines can be optioned with a seven-speed DSG that also adds 48V mild-hybrid tech.
-You’ll see those badged as eTSI models, although the claimed mpg and CO2 figures are remarkably similar even with the electric assist.
+You’ll see those badged as eTSI models, although the claimed fuel economy and CO2 figures are remarkably similar even with the electric assist.

 What's the verdict?

-It’s a very accomplished thing, the Mk8 Golf Estate.
+Overall it’s a very accomplished thing, the Mk8 Golf Estate.
 Massively practical too – much more so than that crossover you’re inevitably thinking of buying, even if it does have slightly less room than its Skoda and Seat siblings.
 You can read our Octavia Estate review by clicking these blue words, and our Leon Estate review by clicking these words.

 If you’ve got your heart set on the VW, though, Style trim combined with the 1.5-litre four-cylinder petrol probably provides the best value for money and balance between a decent drive and comfort.
 That’ll get you a strong spec with prices starting at just over £29k.